Updated: Mar 21, 2022

 Before we get to the 4 steps, here are some things to consider:

-The most common media for educational insurance policy content will be:
+The most common media format for educational insurance policy content:

-Electronic document/article form (this could be a page on your website or blog)
+Electronic document/article format (this could be a page on your website or blog)

 Physical handouts like a pamphlet or flyer